01702 939760 info@meteorwrite.co.uk

 How to complain

 If you have any concerns or complaints about our use of your personal information, please contact us at the address shown below.
 Alternatively, if you are not happy with the way we are handling your Personal Information you have the right to lodge a complaint with the Information Commissioner’s Office (ICO).
+We ask that you please attempt to resolve any issues with us before contacting the ICO.

 The ICO’s address: